All posts

 Annual compliance cost$500-$1,500 (accountant + filing)$1,500-$3,500 (US CPA + UK accountant + dual filings)

-• The founder's clients are primarily in the UK or Europe
+• Clients are primarily in the UK or Europe

-• The business is services-based with no specific need for US banking or US market positioning
+• The business is services-based with no need for US banking or US market positioning

-• IR35 considerations drive the need for a corporate structure (UK Ltd is the standard vehicle)
+• IR35 considerations drive the corporate structure (UK Ltd is the standard vehicle)

-• The founder's clients are primarily in the US and pay in USD
+• Clients are primarily in the US and pay in USD

-• US market credibility matters — B2B SaaS buyers, enterprise procurement, or US partnership agreements that favor US-domiciled entities
+• US market credibility matters (B2B SaaS, enterprise procurement, US partnership agreements that favor US-domiciled entities)

-• The founder needs US banking infrastructure (ACH, domestic wires, US checking account) for operational reasons
+• You need US banking infrastructure (ACH, domestic wires, US checking account)

-• The founder is building a product business with US-based revenue that will scale beyond services
+• You are building a product business with US-based revenue that will grow beyond services

-Some UK founders operate both: a UK Ltd for UK/EU clients and a US LLC for US clients.
-This adds compliance complexity (two sets of filings, intercompany transfer pricing considerations) but cleanly separates the jurisdictional exposure.
+Some UK founders run both: a UK Ltd for UK/EU clients and a US LLC for US clients.
+More compliance (two sets of filings, intercompany transfer pricing), but it cleanly separates jurisdictional exposure.
 Each entity bills clients in its own jurisdiction, and the HMRC classification issue becomes narrower because the US LLC's income is clearly US-sourced.

 FAQ